CRC-PSV/120_years_of_Biometrika/README.md

 ## Abstract
 ...
 ## Requirements
 This code was tested on Python 3.7.3.
-Other requirements are as follows:
+Other requirements are as follows (see requirements.txt):
 - lda
 - scipy
 - sklearn